AdobeDocs/analytics.en/help/analyze/reports-analytics/dashboard-manage.md

 Use the Dashboard Manager to copy, share, archive, and schedule dashboards for delivery.

+>[!IMPORTANT]
+>
+>Best practice when using the Dashboard Manager is to have no more than 300 dashboards for any single user.
+Also, please note that the manager loads all shared dashboards below, so be judicious with sharing dashboards.

 ## Dashboard Manager {#concept_E1301CF138EB477794B00F693B4FCA0F}

 Use the Dashboard Manager to copy, share, archive, and schedule dashboards for delivery.